 Portland is well-known for having more rainy than sunny days.
 However, the climate is temperate, with warm, dry summers, and mild, wet winters.
 Thanks to its location at the confluence of the Willamette and Columbia Rivers, it lies in a low altitude location, a short distance from both the Pacific Ocean and Cascade Mountains.

 In the summer, Portland’s average high temperature is 81° F, and the low is 56° F. Autumn brings average highs of 64° F and lows of 46° F. In winter, the average high is 51° F, and the low is 36° F. And in spring, you can expect average high temps of 62° F, and lows of 43° F.

 What are Portland’s fastest-growing neighborhoods?

-As evidenced by the building cranes you see scattered throughout Portland, this is a fast-growing city.
+Portland has gained a lot of popularity over the last decade or so and it still continues to be a fast-growing city.
 When moving to Portland, there are many different neighborhoods and suburbs to consider.
-According to RealEstateAgentPDX, these are the fastest-growing:
+According to RealEstateAgentPDX and WestCoastSelfStorage, these are the fastest-growing:

 In the greater Portland metro area:

 This suburb with an idyllic name is located just southeast of Portland, and it has grown a full 46% since 2010.
-Not surprisingly, much of the city is made up of new housing, with the median list price in the mid-$500,000 range, according to Zillow, and the average rent at $1,409/mo.
 The commute time to downtown Portland is roughly 23 minutes, depending on traffic.